Jewel in the Palace: Main characters

 An educated, very intelligent and good-looking man, he is an outstanding scholar who combines both learning and the martial arts.
 Jeong-ho is a judge of the Hang Sung Boo, the ministry governing the affairs of the capital Hansung.
-Unaware of who he is, Jang-geum saves him upon being shot at.
+Unaware of who he is, Jang-geum saves him upon being shot.
 They then meet again when she approaches him to borrow books.
 They become romantically involved as he moves to Nae Geum Wee (the Royal Military Guard) as Jong Sa Gwan, a senior officer.